realworldocaml/book/en/04-lists-options-and-patterns.md

 columns becomes awkward, because changes need to be made in two places.

-We can improve the table API by adding a type which is a first-class representative for a column.
+We can improve the table API by adding a type that is a first-class representative for a column.
 We'd add the following to the interface of `Text_table`: